orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.1/review/schematic-checklist.md

 ### Debugging / reworkability

-* [ ] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
+* [NA] Use 0-ohm resistors vs direct hard-wiring for strap pins when possible
 * [ ] Provide multiple ground clips/points for scope probes
 * [x] Dedicated ground in close proximity to analog test points
 * [ ] Test points on all power rails
 * [ ] Test points on interesting signals which may need probing for bringup/debug
+ * Added bottom test points to JTAG
+ * DDR3 has termination on all Address lines, Upper byte traces are accesible on back layer.

 ## Thermal